trubrics/trubrics-sdk/README.md

 Or watch a step by step video of integrating Trubrics into the LLM Streamlit app [here](https://www.youtube.com/watch?v=2Qt54qGwIdQ).

-## Collect user feedback with the Python SDK
+## Collect user prompts & feedback with the Python SDK

-The python SDK allows you to collect user feedback from your ML apps from any python backend or web framework.
+The python SDK allows you to collect user prompts & feedback from your ML apps from any python backend or web framework.
 Install it with:

 ```console
 pip install trubrics